April 2021: Jacob Wemhoner and Michael Taylor present their research projects at NMT's Student Research Symposium.

-- March 22, 2019.
-Our student, John Pantuso, has been recently awarded a New Mexico Space Grant Undergraduate Research Fellowship to study runaway electron acceleration in lightning and laboratory discharges.
-John is currently scheduled to present his first results in the New Mexico Tech Student Research Symposium, taking place April 10-11, 2019.
+March 2019: Our student, John Pantuso, has been recently awarded a New Mexico Space Grant Undergraduate Research Fellowship to study runaway electron acceleration in lightning and laboratory discharges.

-- May 11, 2018.
-Our paper on wave-particle interactions in the Earth's radiation belts has just been published on GRL.
-This is our first paper at NMT.
+May 2018: Our paper on wave-particle interactions in the Earth's radiation belts has just been published on GRL.
+This is our group's first paper at NMT.

 January 2018: I'm starting today as an Assistant Professor of Physics at New Mexico Tech.
 I'll also be teaching PHYS 122 – General Physics II this Spring.
 The textbook for this course is free and it can be downloaded here: https://openstax.org/details/books/university-physics-volume-2